-If there is some question or issue that you personally want to raise at a senior level please do not hesitate to get in touch.
-Usually the best way is to arrange a meeting by email with the DGS michael.biggs@sociology.ox.ac.uk, or with the TCD man-yee.kan@sociology.ox.ac.uk.
+If there is some question or issue that you want to raise at a senior level in person, please email the DGS (michael.biggs@sociology.ox.ac.uk) or the TCD (man-vee.kan@sociology.ox.ac.uk).

-There are, of course, other aspects of student life in Oxford that this handbook does not cover, including information about the Social Sciences Division of which the Department of Sociology is a part, the Social Science Library, the wider university, your college, student organisations, etc. Oxford provides many opportunities which we hope you will be able to take some advantage of as well as engaging wholeheartedly in study and research for your degree.
+There are, of course, other aspects of student life in Oxford that this handbook does not cover, including information about the Social Sciences Division, the Social Science Library, the wider University, your College, student organisations, etc. Oxford provides abundant opportunities to enjoy while engaging in study and research for your degree.